gameticharles/DartFrame/README.md

 # DartFrame

 **DartFrame** is a robust, lightweight Dart library designed for data manipulation and analysis.
-Inspired by popular data science tool like Pandas.
+Inspired by popular data science tools like Pandas and Numpy.
 DartFrame provides a DataFrame-like structure for handling tabular data, making it easy to clean, analyze, and transform data directly in your Dart applications.

 Note: For GeoData functionalities (GeoSeries and GeoDataFrames), they can now be found in the package called [geoengine](https://pub.dev/packages/geoengine) which utilizes this package and adds more spatial analysis capabilities.